zusei/whitepaper/04_The_Technology_Stack/04_2_ZConnect_Hardware.md

 ## The Engine: `print_qr.php`

-The core security of the ZConnect Node is powered by a lightweight, server-synced script: `print_qr.php`.
+The core security of the ZConnect Node is powered by a lightweight, server-synced script.
 This script is responsible for generating the **Time-Based One-Time Password (TOTP)** that users scan.

 ### 1. The Generation Logic
 Unlike a static URL (e.g., `zusei.com/shop/starbucks`), the ZConnect QR code is a cryptographic puzzle that changes every 15 seconds.